brianc/node-pg-copy-streams/README.md

 Some users may in the past have relied on the fact the the copy-to chunk boundaries exactly matched row boundaries.
 A major difference in the 3.x version is that the module does not offer any guarantee that its chunk boundaries match row boundaries.
 A row data could (and you have to realize that this will happen) be split across 2 or more chunks depending on the size of the rows and on postgres's own chunking decisions.

-As a consequence, when the copy-to stream is piped into a pipeline that does row/CSV parsing, you need to make sure that this pipeline correcly handles rows than span across chunk boundaries.
+As a consequence, when the copy-to stream is piped into a pipeline that does row/CSV parsing, you need to make sure that this pipeline correctly handles rows than span across chunk boundaries.
 For its tests, this module uses the [csv-parser](https://github.com/mafintosh/csv-parser) module

 - Add `prettier` configuration following discussion on brianc/node-postgres#2172
 - Rewrite the copy-to implementation in order to avoid fetching whole rows in memory